rbutenuth/fpl/doc/parallel.md

 ### synchronized
 Evaluate the parameters, return value of last parameter.
 This happens within a `synchronized` controlled by the `monitor`.
 Be what you choose as monitor.
-Some values (e.g. small integers, empty list) may be implemented as singletons.
-Objects (dictionaries) and strings are safe.
+Some values (e.g. small integers, empty list) may be implemented as singletons, so you may end up with the same instance even when you think you create a new monitor.
+Objects (dictionaries) and strings are safe regarding this aspect.

 ```
 (synchronized monitor elements...)